 Cisco SSO makes Cisco IT environments more userfriendly and secure in the current challenge with the sheer number of identities, user names and passwords everyone has to remember.
 In this blog we will show the overall SSO business benefit but we will also explain how we can complement the basic Cisco SSO with a specific SSO solution for Cisco desktop telephones in hybrid flex-office environments.

-Evolution to client and server applications and use of the Internet through multiple devices has dramatically increased the number of identities users have to remember.
+In the ‘traditional on-premises era’, organizations had a central business server and employees usually only had to remember one identity to access business information.
+Now mobile/hybrid working has become mainstream, many employees have a work PC, laptop, tablet and access to multiple remote applications, all with their own secure login.
+Evolution to client and server applications and use of the Internet through multiple devices has dramatically increased the number of credentials users have to remember.
 Keeping track of passwords and system identities within the workplace has therefore become a constant challenge.

 The single sign-on solution for IP systems